 Today I’m going to talk about painted brick.
 It seems like there’s such controversy surrounding this topic.
-So much so, I’m a little nervous to even post about this!
+Seems like people love it or hate it.
+I’m a little nervous to even post about this!
 I touched on this topic a while back when I shared the before and after of the brick fireplace in our previous home.
 To my surprise, I haven’t received any negativity on that project….well, except from my dad that is.
-He really thinks I’m crazy for painting brick…and wood, and furniture, and paneling.
-I could go on ha!
+He really thinks I’m crazy for painting brick…and wood, and furniture, and paneling etc. I digress.

 Before we put in an offer on buying this house, I told my husband that I’d only agree to it if he would allow me to paint the exterior brick.
 He obliged!
 Here’s how the house looked on the day we closed.